M S 201 Introduction to the History and Development of Museums (Units: 3)

 M S 310 Introduction to Museum Education Methods and Community Engagement (Units: 3)

-Lab course with lecture and practicum activities in selected museum functions in SF State¿s Global Museum, using the museum¿s interdisciplinary teaching and research collections.
-(Plus-minus letter grade only)
+Preparation with lecture for museum practicum in selected functions in SF State's Global Museum (Plus-minus letter grade only).

 M S 682 Capstone Practicum (Units: 3)

-Practicum at a pre-approved, off-campus museum site, in museum collections management and registration, exhibition design, interpretation, gallery preparation and installation, education and public programming, and gallery management or administration, under the supervision of a professional museum employee and SF State instructor.
+Practicum at a pre-approved, off-campus museum site in museum collections management and registration, exhibition design, interpretation, gallery preparation and installation, education and public programming, and gallery management or administration under the supervision of a professional museum employee and SF State instructor.
 (Plus-minus letter grade only)

 M S 700 History and Organization of Museums (Units: 3)